rclone/rclone/docs/content/sftp.md

 ### Limitations ###

-SFTP supports checksums if the same login has shell access and md5sum or sha1sum are in the remote's PATH.
+SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `awk` are in the remote's PATH.

 The only ssh agent supported under Windows is Putty's pagent.